Praia Cape Verde Temple

 The Praia Cape Verde Temple is a temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) in Praia, Cape Verde.
+The intent to build the temple was announced on October 7, 2018, by church president Russell M. Nelson, during general conference.
+The temple is the first built in Cape Verde.
+A groundbreaking ceremony, to signify the beginning of construction, was held on May 4, 2019, with Paul V. Johnson presiding.

 History

-The intent to construct the temple was announced by church president Russell M. Nelson on October 7, 2018.
-The Praia Cape Verde Temple was announced concurrently with 11 other temples.
-At the time, the number of the church's total number of operating or announced temples was 201 with this announcement.
+The intent to construct the temple was announced by church president Russell M. Nelson on October 7, 2018, concurrently with 11 other temples.
+At the time, the number of the church's total number of operating or announced temples was 201.

-On May 4, 2019, a groundbreaking to signify beginning of construction was held, with Paul V. Johnson, who was then president of the church's Europe Area, presiding.
+On May 4, 2019, a groundbreaking to signify beginning of construction was held, with Paul V. Johnson, president of the church's Europe Area, presiding.
 On March 3, 2022, the LDS Church announced that a public open house would be held from May 21 through June 11, 2022, excluding Sundays.
 The temple was dedicated on June 19, 2022 by Neil L. Andersen.

+Design and architecture

+The building has an understated, clean design reminiscent of local architectural styles.

+The temple is on a 4.46-acre plot, and the surrounding landscaping has gardens with flowering shrubs, plants, and both shade and palm trees, with various walkways leading to the building.
+A meetinghouse is also located on the site.